AndreNijman/MathspaceBot/README.md

    The same compiled output can be launched later with `npm start`.

 ## Usage Flow
-1. A Chromium window opens and logs into Mathspace using the provided credentials.
+1. A Chromium window opens on the Mathspace login page.
-2. Navigate to a task.
-Once the workspace is detected, the control panel appears.
+2. Log in manually, navigate to the task you want to automate, and wait for the overlay to appear once the workspace loads.
 3. Use the overlay buttons or keyboard shortcuts:
    - `Alt+S` – toggle start/stop.
    - `Alt+R` – refresh question context.